-Watch: Shooting attempt at Argentine vice president fails as gun doesn’t go off
+Assassination attempt on Argentine vice president fails as gun does not go off

 Addressing the nation late on Thursday night, Fernández described the attempted attack as the “most serious incident since we recovered democracy” in 1983, The Guardian reported.

-Fernández said the gun was loaded with five bullets but failed to fire when triggered.
+Fernández said the gun was loaded with five bullets but failed to fire when the man pulled the trigger.

 “We can disagree, we can have deep disagreements, but hate speech cannot take place because it breeds violence and there is no chance of violence coexisting with democracy,” he added.